top of page

 Although often ignored, one’s mindset (thoughts, beliefs, and expectations) is a key component in various domains of health.
 The mere expectation to heal even in the absence of active pharmaceutical or chemical substances enhances the effect of medication; one’s interpretation of events despite their objective characteristics determines the impact of stress and illness on the body; and identifying housework as a good source of exercise can elicit corresponding physiological benefits without any changes in actual activity.
 Evidence continues to point to the idea that one’s state of mind influences the body, and we cannot easily separate the interdependence of mind and body. -- Crum et al. (2011).

-Last night my girlfriend and I went to a new sushi restaurant that opened in my neighborhood.
+One night I took a date to a new sushi restaurant that opened in my neighborhood.
 It looked like a good place, inside a major hotel, and I was curious.

 She hates seafood, so we skipped straight to the dessert menu.
 We got crème brûlée, because that's one of her favorites, and something called "honey toast" that you can probably imagine is straight-up sugar poison.